domaindrivendev/Swashbuckle.WebApi/README.md

         }
     }

 As per the specification, all extension properties should be prefixed by "x-"

-### How to configure OAuth2 support

-TODO